 - A Formal or Emerging Personality Disorder

 - Adverse Childhood Experience (ACE)

-Careful considerations are also taken when assessing young people with significant forensic backgrounds.
-Although not an immediate exclusion criteria, the type of vulnerabilities of the other young people placed in the proposed home.
-Similarly, we would be unable to accept young people with persistent high risks to others, for example, significant violence and aggression or fire setting.
+- Significant forensic backgrounds: although not an immediate exclusion criteria, careful consideration is given to referrals with a significant forensic history, accounting for the vulnerabilities and presentation of the other young people placed in each home.
+Similarly we would be unable to accept young people with persistent high risks to others, for example significant violence and aggression, or fire setting.